vivekamin/visualization-with-behavior-logging/README.md

 # Social visualization with behavior logging

 Project is about social visualization using behavioral logging.
 The system consist two componenet,
-1) Chrome Extension,
+1) Chrome Extension
-2) Full Stack Application.
+2) Full Stack Application

 Using chrome extension, system logs different types of user behavior on Stackoverflow.com, this data then processed in Express App.
 User then can loggin to React application to explore and discover facts and patterns using Social Visualization.